Remote PERT Testing

 To take the PERT test for high school graduates

 To take the PERT test online you will need a desktop or laptop computer with a webcam and internet access.
 You will also be required to use Google Chrome internet browser.
 If you do not have access to this technology, contact the Academic Support Hotline at 863-669-2833 from 8 a.m. – 5 p.m. / M-F

 - Remote PERT Testing began April 21 and is ongoing for students enrolling.

 - Dual Enrollment Students: Remote PERT testing is available now.

 For any questions about the online PERT testing process, please email: PERT@polk.edu or call 863-297-1033 or 863-297-1044 (Available M-F 8 a.m. – 5 p.m.).

 View the PERT Online Guide for Students below for a walkthrough of the process.

 Want a printed copy of the above video?
-View the PERT Online Guide for Students PDF.
+View the PERT Online Student Guide PDF.